-The Parallel Worlds of Alice and her Unicorns, an illustrated novel by Jowonder.
+The Unicorn Clock and the Chronicles of Time, an illustrated novel by Jowonder.

-‘ An offbeat novel with 66 yellow and black illustrations, compared to the psychedelic world of Jeff Noon. ‘
+‘ An offbeat novel with 66 yellow and black illustrations, compared to the psychedelic worlds of Jeff Noon. ‘

-A giant clockwork man is built for a Diedre to marry so that they can do away with the unicorn clock, she will only have to look him in the face to know the right time.
-But Diedre is refusing to marry unless she has a clock-wise spindle spun wedding dress to make her wise.
+A huge clockwork man is built for the giant Dusya to marry, so that they can do away with the costly unicorn clock, she will only have to look him in the (clock)-face to know the time.
+But Dusya is refusing to marry unless she has a clock-wise spindle spun wedding dress which she hopes will make her wise.

-Alice goes on a quest to find the clock-wise dress, to help Diedre and to save the horses turned unicorns at the unicorn clock.
-This quest takes the reader into a parallel world with fanciful creatures and a Dum-dum, a beetle able to grant wishes and communicate between worlds.
+The main protagonist, Ayla goes on a quest to save the horses turned unicorns taking the reader into a parallel world of giants and unicorns, and with her Dum-dum she can make wishes and communicate between worlds.

 Jo’s own stories, reminiscent of the oral traditions are delivered in a unique style, addressing forces beyond the visible.
-Set in the realm of magic realism, she marries the charm of Victorian children’s literature with darker cyberpunk themes of a digital age.
+Set in the realm of magic realism, she marries everything that we used to love about the charm of Victorian children’s literature with darker more mature themes of a digital age.

-Her performance work has always challenged traditional literary forms, with a unique combination of live performance, technology, animation and music.
+Her performance work has always challenged traditional literary forms, with a unique combination of live performance, technology, nonsense, and animation.
+(See media links)